modantailleur/paperSpectralTranscoder/README.md

 # Spectral Transcoder : Using Pretrained Urban Sound Classifiers On Arbitrary Spectral Representations

 This repo contains code for the paper: **Spectral Transcoder : Using Pretrained Urban Sound Classifiers On Undersampled Spectral Representations** [1].
-It uses YAMNet [2] and PANN [3] pre-trained models in a teacher student approach to transcode 125ms third-octave spectrogral representations into 32ms Mel represnetations.
+It uses YAMNet [2] and PANN [3] pre-trained models in a teacher student approach to transcode 125ms third-octave spectrogral representations into 32ms Mel representations.
 Results of the paper can be reproduced looking at section 2.
 Some audio samples can be generated looking at section 3.
 Some complementary experiment results are in section 4.

 ## 1 - Setup Instructions